-At Tom's Guide, we think ExpressVPN is the best service on the market – but unfortunately the one feature it lacks is an in-built fake GPS spoofer.
+In our comprehensive ExpressVPN review, we rated the service as the very best on the market – but unfortunately the one feature it lacks is an in-built fake GPS spoofer.
 However, if you'd rather have ExpressVPN than Surfshark (we don't blame you), it's really easy to combine it with a different fake GPS app to get similar results.

 Beyond spoofing your location, though, ExpressVPN handles pretty much every other VPN task with ease.
 Want to stream Netflix from the USA, France, Japan or pretty much anywhere else?
 Express has got you covered.
 You'll also be able to get BBC iPlayer, Amazon Prime, Hulu and loads more.

-You'll have private DNS on every server, a wide choice of protocols included its very own Lightway, a kill switch, split tunneling, and a simple but powerful interface that will please newbies and experts alike, all alongside class-leading speeds on just about every server.
+You'll have private DNS on every server, a wide choice of protocols included its very own Lightway, a kill switch, split tunneling, and a simple but powerful interface that will please newbies and experts alike, all alongside excellent speeds on just about every server.

-If we had to find a fault, it'd be the fact that Express only offers five simultaneous connections – but you can still install the app on as many devices as you like and simply log in and out to get around this.
+As a minor fault, Express only offers five simultaneous connections – but you can still install the app on as many devices as you like and simply log in and out to get around this.
 Plus, five connections should be more than enough for most people.

 If you're looking for the best service overall and don't mind having to use another app to adjust your GPS location, ExpressVPN could be the one to go for.

-As the biggest name in the VPN world, in our NordVPN review the provider lives up to the hype and delivers an excellent security-focused experience that millions of people trust the world over, together with a strong track record of unblocking streaming services.
+As the biggest name in the VPN world, in our NordVPN review the provider lives up to the hype, delivering an excellent security-focused experience that millions of people trust the world over, together with a strong track record of unblocking streaming services.

-One reason for this is its massive server network that delivers good speeds pretty much everywhere, but what really impresses is Nord's focus on security.
-With 2048-bit double encryption your data will be as safe as can be, but it doesn't stop there.
+One reason for this is its massive server network of more than 5,500 speedy servers pretty much everywhere.
+If that isn't enough, Nord's focus on security will surely impress you.
+With powerful encryption your data will be as safe as can be, but it doesn't stop there.

 You'll get two kill switches, DNS leak detection, Onion over VPN which utilises the encrypted Tor network, Double VPN which will send your connection through two servers, and a wide range of obfuscated server.
-The latter are especially useful for accessing the web in authoritarian regimes like China and the UAE.
+The latter are especially useful as a China VPN and UAE VPN.